Applehand/Applehand/README.md

 - 👋 Hi, I’m @Applehand
-- 👀 I’m interested in full stack web development, game development, data science and visualization, automation, machine learning, and such as.
+- 👀 I’m interested in SEO, full stack web development, game development, data science and visualization, automation, machine learning, and such as.
 - 🌱 I’m currently learning everything.
 - 💞️ I’m looking to collaborate on some cool projects.
 - 📫 How to reach me (TBD)